pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 "*You never use the `NSLayoutAnchor` class directly.
 Instead, use one of its subclasses, based on the type of constraint you wish to create*".

-This means you can never constrain anchors between the different subclasses shown above.
+This means you can never constrain anchors between the different types shown above.
 But, you can still mess it up, as Apple states:

 *"While the `NSLayoutAnchor` class provides additional type checking, it is still possible to create invalid constraints, For example, the compiler allows you to constrain one view's `leadingAnchor` with another view's `leftAnchor`, since they are both `NSLayoutXAxisAnchor` instances.
 However, Auto Layout does not allow constraints that mix leading and trailing attributes with left or right attributes"*

-** INSERT SOME TEXT HERE **

 ## Current State

-Let's take a look at an Auto Layout implementation with `NSLayoutAnchor` to see if we can spot some of its boilerplate code.
+It is time to take a look at an Auto Layout implementation with `NSLayoutAnchor` to see if we can spot some of its problems.

 ```swift
 // Subviews